fullaware/text_to_JSONdataset/README.md

 # text_to_JSONdataset

-Parse WestburyLab UsenetCorpus into JSON objects
+Parse WestburyLab UsenetCorpus into JSON file for import to MongoDB

 Can download from:
     http://www.psych.ualberta.ca/~westburylab/downloads/usenetcorpus.download.html